Members

 - Change password.

-For managed accounts, profile fields like name and email may be controlled by the org — the self-service form shows what's editable.
+For managed accounts, profile fields like name and email may be controlled by the org.
+The self-service form shows what's editable.

 API reference